 Sarasota’s Siesta Key Beach often ranks near the top of most travel publications “best of” beaches lists.
 Travel Channel rated it “The Best Sand Beach in America,” in 2004.
 This is because the sand is 99% quartz.
 The sand is absolutely soft and beautiful, and it doesn’t get too hot to touch.
 Mike and I decided to make a trip out to Sarasota to check another Florida Gulf Coast beach off our list.

-As soon as we drove in, we already knew it was going to be a better atmosphere than other beaches we have visited, as we did not have to circle around attempting to find parking!
+As soon as we drove in, we already knew it was going to be a better beach day, as we did not have to circle around attempting to find parking!
 There is a large lot here with plenty of spaces available.
 Also, the roads leading into the beach were much less congested.

 A nice tropical palm tree lined entrance leads you to the beach

 The beach itself was very beautiful: long and wide with gorgeous smooth white sand and clear water.
-The water was a bit cooler with more waves than other Gulf coast beaches, thus leading to more ideal swimming conditions.
+The water was a bit cooler and there were more waves than other Gulf coast beaches, thus leading to fun swimming conditions.

 Plenty of room to spread out at Siesta Key